 Can I use my bank's on-line bill payment service to pay my bill?

 Yes, but please be aware that this is what happens: You access your account and the amount of our bill is immediately debited from your account.
-A notice is then sent to the bank's contractor - usually in another state - and they will manually cut a check to Cash SUD, which is put in the mail.
+A notice is then sent to the bank's contractor - usually in another state - and they will manually cut a physical check to Cash SUD, which is put in the mail.
 It takes 5-10 days for the check to arrive at our office, where it is posted the day we receive it.
 Our customers are upset when those payments do not arrive by the due date and they are charged a late fee.
 We do not have the capacity to have payment from electronic banking services transferred directly to our account.
 Until that time occurs, we encourage you to use the free draft service that we offer.
-You will continue to receive a bill, just as you do now, but where it says "Amount Due," the bill will say "Amount Drafted on Due Date," which is 15 days after it is mailed.
+You will continue to receive a bill, just as you do now, but in the square at the top right corner, there will be a message reading "Bill To Be Drafted on Due Date" (which is 15 days after it is mailed).
 You will have that length of time to enter the amount into your checkbook and prepare for payment.

 Can I put my water meter on property owned by someone else?